agro23/SnappySnips/README.md

 * Refactor code as needed.

 ## Methodology
-This project was similar in structure and scope to the To Do List project.
-So, I followed a similar design pattern where Stylists were like Categories and Clients were like Items and Stylists had a one-to-many relationship with Clients the way that Categories related to Items.
+This project was similar in to the original Hair Salon but with many-to-many tables that required JOINs.

 ## Setup/Installation Requirements